eschares/unsub_extender/README.md

 ![unsub extender screenshot demo](https://github.com/eschares/unsub_extender/blob/main/demo.gif)

 # Requirements
-An unsub export .csv file - from an [unsub](http://unsub.org) project, choose "Export - Download as spreadsheet".
+An export .csv file - from an [Unsub](http://unsub.org) project, choose "Export - Download as spreadsheet".

-A .csv file will be saved, which is the input to **unsub extender.**
+A .csv file will be saved, which is the input to **Unsub Extender.**

 The .csv file must have the following columns in any order, but named exactly as:
 * title